wesgarland/niim/README.md

 more information if you're curious about that.

 ### Major Functional Differences From Node-Inspect
-* Can debug processes that require input on stdin
+* Can debug processes that require input on stdin, including REPLs
 * Avoid startup pause can be disabled by default via config on a per-target basis
 * Use randomized inspect port by default
-* REPL history is maintained
+* REPL history is maintained; inner REPL history is per program name

+#### Roadmap
+* Most plans are laid out in the GitHub issue tracker.
+(Feel free to help out!)
+* I will be tracking changes to node-inpsect; further divergence from node-inspect will be primarily centered on usability
+* UX issues will help differentiate stdout from stderr, debugger text from debuggee text via colour, improve error messaging, reduce stack trace clutter, etc.
+* The config file should be fairly stable, but will continue to grow settings, particularly those for helping to put niim into certain modes (like "break on uncaught") for specific programs.
-The plan for version numbers is to track node-inspect, with letter suffixes for disambiguation.
+* The plan for version numbers is to track node-inspect, with letter suffixes for disambiguation.

 ### Release Status
 This fork is barely past the "proof of concept" stage.
-Please be aware that it is barely tested on my machine, let alone yours.
-I'm running Node 10.20 on Linux x86_64.
+Please be aware that it is barely tested on my machines, let alone yours.
+I'm running Node 10.20 on Linux x86_64 and work and Node 14 on macOs Catalina at work.
+Please let me know if you're using niim and find it useful - and feel free to suggest ideas!

 ### Launching Niim
 ```niim [options] ‹filename to debug›```